atii007/React-app/README.md

 # React-app
-Created the React App making Basic Components, Events, Rendering Lists &amp; Conditional Content
+A Basic React App by making basic Components & Rendering Lists and using Events & Conditional Content.